Dungeons & Dragons: Wrath of the Dragon God

-Dungeons & Dragons: Wrath of the Dragon God is a 2005 direct-to-video American fantasy adventure film directed by Gerry Lively and written by Brian Rudnick and Robert Kimmel.
+Dungeons & Dragons: Wrath of the Dragon God (also known as Dungeons & Dragons: The Elemental Might in some markets) is a 2005 direct-to-video American fantasy adventure film directed by Gerry Lively and written by Brian Rudnick and Robert Kimmel.
 The second instalment in the Dungeons & Dragons film series, it serves as a stand-alone sequel to Dungeons & Dragons (2000), which in turn was based on role-playing game of the same name.
 The only returning actor is Bruce Payne, reprising his role as Damodar.

 The film premiered at the Sci-Fi Channel on October 10, 2005.
 It was released in theaters in Europe as well as some parts of North America and Latin America, and released on DVD on February 7, 2006.

 Dungeons & Dragons: Wrath of the Dragon God was followed by Dungeons & Dragons 3: The Book of Vile Darkness, released direct-to-DVD in the United Kingdom on August 9, 2012.

 Plot

 One hundred years after being defeated by Ridley Freeborn and being cursed by his former master Profion to walk the earth as an undead entity, (Note: As depicted in the first film.)
 Damodar is revived.
 Driven insane by the curse, he seeks revenge against the kingdom of Izmir and the descendants of those who defeated him.

 After years of searching with the aid of two dark-talon lizardfolk shamans, he locates the Orb of Faluzure, an ancient artifact linked to the power of Faluzure, a dragon god imprisoned under Saragasso's mountains.
 With the Orb's power, he heals the curse and prepares to awaken the dragon to destroy Izmir.

 Fighter Lord Berek, a former captain of the king's guard, and his wife Melora, a young mage, investigate reports of poison gas emanating from Saragasso's caves and find the still-slumbering dragon.
 Researching the threat in Izmir's library, Melora reports to Oberon, the head of the Mages' Council, that Faluzure was imprisoned three thousand years before by the Turanians, an ancient civilization who also created the Orb.
 While trying to locate the Orb through magic, Melora is cursed by Damodar and begins dying slowly.

 She hides her illness from Berek, who is appointed by the King to assemble a party of adventurers to infiltrate Damodar's lair: barbarian Lux; Dorian, a Cleric of Obad-Hai; elven wizard Ormaline; and master thief Nim.
 They resolve to locate the vault of the warlock Malek, a worshiper of the demon Juiblex who was gifted the Pool of Sight, a magical scrying pool; the pool might allow them to penetrate Damodar's defenses and reveal the orb's location.